mycorrhiza-inc/kessler/docs/legacy_api_doc.md

 # Legacy API Documentation

-This document outlines the existing (legacy) search architecture and API endpoints in the `/frontend/src/lib/requests` directory and describes how their responses can be converted into a unified format consumable by `GenericResultCard.tsx`.
+This document outlines the existing (legacy) search architecture and API endpoints in the `/frontend/src/lib/requests` directory and other legacy API-dependent modules.
+It describes how their responses can be converted into a unified format consumable by `GenericResultCard.tsx` or their respective UI components.

 ---